podio/podio-dotnet/sessions/index.md

 }
 {% endhighlight %}

 If you use an AuthStore your authentication tokens will automatically be stored/updated when ever authentication or refresh of token happends and automatically retrieved when you initialize `Podio` class.
-By default it takes the SessionStore Implementation (Store access token is session)

 ## Writing your own session manager
 Writing a AuthStore is straight-forward.
 You need to create a new class that implements `IAuthStore` interface.